Neural Fields as World Models: Results

-An important test for world models is whether policies trained in imagination transfer to reality.
+The harder test is offline task learning: can a frozen learned model support training a catching policy that works in the real environment?
 We freeze the trained neural field world model, then train a policy network to catch falling balls using only the model's prediction of the visual field.
 The policy receives the neural field reconstruction as input and outputs motor commands.
-Training proceeds entirely within the world model: the model generates predicted observations, the policy generates actions, and a catch predictor (trained on real physics) scores each trajectory, with gradients flowing through the differentiable world model to the policy.
-No real-environment interaction occurs during policy training.
+Training proceeds entirely offline within the world model: the model generates predicted observations, the policy generates actions, and a fixed catch predictor (trained on real physics) scores each trajectory.
+Gradients pass through the frozen world model to the policy, but do not update the world model itself.
+This is not merely using imagined trajectories as samples; the frozen model is the differentiable simulator through which long-rollout errors shape the policy update.
+No real-environment interaction or additional world-model training occurs during policy learning.

 Figure~\ref{fig:dpmc_trajectory} shows the arm task: a double pendulum controlled by muscle-like actuators must catch a falling ball.
 The neural field receives motor commands alongside visual input during observation, then predicts the visual consequences of continued motor activity during the blind phase.